-To log in to the ownCloud UI, open http://localhost:{std-port-http} in your browser of choice, where you see the standard ownCloud login screen, as in the image below.
+To log in to the ownCloud UI, open http://localhost:8080 in your browser of choice, where you see the standard ownCloud login screen, as in the image below.

-The username and password are the admin username and password which you stored in .env earlier.
+The username and password are the credentials which you stored in .env earlier.
+Note that these will not change between deploys even if you change the values in .env.